yarnpkg/rfcs/accepted/0000-nohoist.md

 ```
 IMHO, option-1 is more intuitive, elegant and extensible.
 However, workspaces might not be private packages. @bestander has mentioned the concern about non-yarn use cases, I added more thoughts in [discussion #1](#discussion-1).
 If this turns out to be a real issue, we could always fallback to option-2.

+### exceptions
+The following packages will ignore the nohoist instruction:
+- workspaces
+- linked packages

+Basically the symlink-packages will always be hoisted because they are not copied hence can't honor the nohoist instruction.

 ## nohoist logic outline

 all of the nohoist logic (minus the config) is implemented in `src/package-hoist.js`: